Ashutoshx7/K3chat/README.md

-# 💬 K3Chat
+# Inquiro 🔍

-K3Chat is a **real-time messaging app** built with the latest web stack — **Next.js 15, Tailwind CSS v4, Prisma, NextAuth.js, and Socket.IO**.
+Inquiro 🔍 is a **real-time reasearch assitant** built with the latest web stack — **Next.js 15, Tailwind CSS v4, Prisma, NextAuth.js, and Socket.IO**.
-It’s designed for **speed, simplicity, and modern UI**, bringing the smoothness of apps like Discord and Telegram to the web.

 ---